PhoenixTales/wiki.gothicarchive.org/locations.md

 - surrounded by `endless blue of an expanse of water`
 - `shining white shapes with bizarre jagged outlines, towering several hundred meters high.
 Icebergs.`
   - `gigantic iceberg loomed several hundred meters above him`
+- convicts of _Khorinis Prison Colony_ seem to be unsure where it is exactly, it's said about one _Cresh a Suul_: `Nobody can say exactly where does she comes from`

 ### City of Cresh a Suul
 ```